The Schiavo Case and Death by Dehydration

 The following is just one example of “right to die” advocates’ tactics and an example of how “right to life” advocates save lives:

-In 1984, 92-year-old Mary Hier had lived in a state hospital in Massachusetts for more than fifty-seven years.
+In 1984, 92-year-old Mary Hier had lived in a state hospital in Massachusetts for more than 57 years.
 Demented, but happy, she thought she was the Queen of England.
 Mary was not terminally ill, but had needed a feeding tube for many years.
 When her g-tube became dislodged, the hospital sought court permission to have it surgically replaced.
 (Mary was a ward of the state, so court permission was necessary.)

 “Right to die” proponents watch for such cases in order to change the law and set precedents.
 Their “medical experts” sought standing to intervene and were granted it.
 They told the judge that this surgery would be cruel and invasive, “a major medical procedure” with a “relatively high risk” due to her age.
 The judge, on this basis, denied the hospital’s request to reinsert Mary’s feeding tube.